Chymyst/chymyst-core/docs/roadmap.md

  5 * 5 - Implement performance metrics either through a given logger or through special molecules.
  Need to monitor: Bag size at reaction site; arrival rate; consumption rate; reaction error rate; reaction compute time; thread utilization (busy / locked waiting / idle) both for scheduler thread and for worker threads.

+ 4 * 4 - Move more code into the `go{}` macro, so that the `Reaction()` constructor has less work to do.
+ 5 * 5 - Implement caching of `Reaction` and `ReactionSite` values by md5 hash, so that we can reuse some data structures if possible instead of recomputing them.
+(Note that the reactions close over molecule emitters, and reaction sites close over reactions, but many data structures use only molecule indices, and so could be shared rather than recomputed.)

  2 * 2 - Detect this condition at the reaction site time:
  A cycle of input molecules being subset of output molecules, possibly spanning several reaction sites (a->b+..., b->c+..., c-> a+...).
 This is a warning if there are nontrivial matchers and an error otherwise.  - This depends on better detection of output environments.